bcgsc/mavis/docs/source/usermanual.rst

 Annotations
 ,,,,,,,,,,,,,,,,,,,,,,,

 This is a custom file format.
-Essentially just a tabbed or json file which contains the gene, transcript, exon, translation and protein domain positional information
+Essentially just a tabbed or :term:`json file` which contains the gene, transcript, exon, translation and protein domain positional information

 .. warning::